ocaml/ocaml.org/data/workflows/en/05_select_compiler.md

 (context (opam (switch 4.13.0)))
 ```

-All the Dune commands you will run will be run on all of the switches listed, so for instance with the definition above:
+All the Dune commands you will run, will be run on all of the switches listed.
+For instance with the definition above:

 ```
 dune runtest --workspace dune-workspace